Functional Skills Teacher Assessed Grade Guidance

 A key part of the eligibility judgement must be a consideration of when each learner requires the result and, working back from the end date when the result is required, whether there is likely to be a clear opportunity for the learner to access a live test safely in any way before that date.

-Centres will need to clearly justify why each learner is eligible for a teacher assessed grade, providing clear evidence of the options they have explored to access live testing for each learner.
-Where centres can demonstrate that they have explored all possible options for each individual learner to take a live test, including all possible adaptations that have been put in place, then centres may proceed with an application to NCFE to prove eligibility to submit teacher assessed grades for each individual learner.
+Centres will need to clearly justify why each learner is eligible for a TAG, providing clear evidence of the options they have explored to access live testing for each learner.
+Where centres can demonstrate that they have explored all possible options for each individual learner to take a live test, including all possible adaptations that have been put in place, then centres may proceed with an application to NCFE to prove eligibility to submit TAGs for each individual learner.

 Requirements and evidence